 Mosquitos/malaria are generally not a problem in Kampot but it is advisable to bring along some repellent.

-The tap water in Cambodia is mostly not suitable for drinking but perfectly fine for showering/brushing teeth etc. We will supply you with all of the drinking water you need for free as part of the retreat.
+The tap water in Cambodia is mostly not suitable for drinking but perfectly fine for showering/brushing teeth etc. However, we do have a special filtration system fitted to the kitchen tap so we will be able to supply you with all of the drinking water you need for free as part of the retreat.

 If you forget to bring your own refillable water bottle, one can be purchased from us.
 These are purely to encourage our guests to refill with free water thus lessening the use of single-use plastic bottles.